In this section

 The Consumer Rights (Payment Surcharges) Regulations 2012 (amended by the Payment Services Regulations 2017) state that holiday and travel businesses are not permitted to impose surcharges for taking payment by a consumer debit or credit card, or an electronic payment service (this electronic payment service is usually some form of digital financial instrument, such as PayPal) that is backed by a bank or an intermediary.

 Whichever methods of payment a business accepts, there are costs associated with handling and processing the payment.
 Most businesses treat these costs like any other costs, and they simply set prices at a level that is intended to generate an acceptable return or rate of profit.

 However, in some cases, businesses have sought to cover or offset the cost of accepting certain payment methods by imposing surcharges on consumers who choose to use those payment methods.
-Businesses are no longer permitted to impose surcharges for paying by debit card, credit card or electronic payment services.
+Businesses are not permitted to impose surcharges for paying by debit card, credit card or electronic payment services.
 The ban on surcharges does not apply to commercial debit or credit cards.

 This has been an important change for holiday and travel businesses and the following details confirm the change in law:

 Businesses cannot impose any surcharge for using the following methods of payment:

 - consumer credit cards, debit cards or charge cards